|« PreviousNext »|

 If you enter the account number for the current account, CloudFront automatically checks the Self checkbox and removes the account number from the AWS Account Numbers list.

-When you create a new streaming distribution or update an existing distribution, CloudFront displays the following information in the CloudFront console.
+When you create a new RTMP distribution or update an existing distribution, CloudFront displays the following information in the CloudFront console.